Bajaj Dominar 400 Gets A Makeover From Autologue Design To Look Like The Ducati Diavel | Motoroids

 - Tyre Hugger – INR 3,000

-Here are some more images of the Autologue Designs’ Domivel.
+Here are some more images of the Autologue Designs Domivel.
 Do let us know your views about the motorcycle through the comments section below.